toddsellon/SpaceCraft/README.md

 ## Coming later?
 - I can't design the graphics, but I have created StarCraft to allow other races.
 Can anyone make Protoss and/or Zerg models?

+# Special Thanks
+A big thanks to the creators of the Modular Encounter Spawner and Rearth's NPCs.
+I would never have been able to create this mod without being able to review their code since this is my first mod ever.
+Good work guys!

 ## Subject to Change